nextflow-io/nextflow/CONTRIBUTING.md

 Contributing bug fixes is the best way to gain experience with the Nextflow codebase and credibility within the community as a project contributor.

-If you are new to the Nextflow codebase, check out issues marked as [help wanted](https://github.com/nextflow-io/nextflow/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or [good first issue](https://github.com/nextflow-io/nextflow/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+) to get started.
+If you are new to the Nextflow codebase and want to get involved, check out issues marked as [`help wanted`](https://github.com/nextflow-io/nextflow/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or [`good first issue`](https://github.com/nextflow-io/nextflow/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+).
 Feel free to ask for help if you get stuck while trying to implement a fix!

 ## New Features